Appdynamics/ConfigMyApp-docs/docs/README.md

 ### Running for the first time - setup

 If you are running Jenkins for the first time, you need to set up a job with the steps below.
-If you already specified the job, jump to the next chapter to run a Jenkins job.
+If you already specified the job, jump to the next chapter to <a href="https://appdynamics.github.io/ConfigMyApp/#run-jenkins-job"> run the Jenkins job.

 #### Plugins